Menu

 • Date and place of the appointment;

-• Motive for the appointment (as defined by the relevant health professional);
+• Motive and/or visit reason for the appointment (as defined by the relevant health professional or resource);

-• The status of the appointment and, when cancelled, who cancelled and when;
+• The status of the appointment and, when canceled, who canceled and when;

 • A note left by the patient at the time they completed their booking;